-Football description: Measuring the number and location of final third entries means we can begin to understand the attacking strategies that teams adopt as they approach the opponents' goal.
+Measuring the number and location of final third entries means we can begin to understand the attacking strategies that teams adopt as they approach the opponents' goal.
 Analysing final third entries can provide insights into how teams utilise their own attacking strengths or expose the potential weaknesses of their opponents' defensive structure.
-The metric counts the number of final third entries performed by the attacking team against their opponents as well as the location of those entries, split across five different entry zones: left channel, left inside channel, central channel, right inside channel, and right channel.
-A final third entry is registered when the attacking team successfully receives possession inside the final third.
-For example, the image below represents a right-side heavy attacking strategy adopted by France, with 12 right channel entries as opposed to 2 left channel entries.
+The metric will count the number of final third entries performed by the attacking team against their opponent and the location of those entries, split across five different entry zones: left channel, left inside channel, central channel, right inside channel, and right channel.
+A Final Third Entry is counted when the attacking team successfully receives possession inside of the Final Third.
+For example, the image below represents a right side heavy attacking strategy adopted by France.
+With 12 right channel entries as opposed to 2 Left channel entries.

-Calculation description: The algorithm calculates final third entries for both teams, with final third entries being credited to a team if the ball is successfully distributed or carried into the final third.
-Final third entries are counted in correspondence to the vertical pitch channels in which they happened.
+The algorithm calculates final third entries for both teams with final third entries being credited to a team if the ball is successfully distributed or carried into the final third.
+Final third entries are counted in correspondence to the vertical pitch channels that they happened in.
 The vertical pitch channels include left channel, left inside channel, central channel, right inside channel, and right channel.

-Forced turnovers
+Forced Turnovers

-Football description: Forced turnovers is a defensive metric awarded to the defending team.
-This metric captures the moments when the attacking team lose position of the ball due to pressure being applied by the defending team.
-The higher the quality, intensity and number of player pressures, the higher the chance of the team in possession losing the ball.
-Teams and players will often be seen pressing or applying pressure in the opponents' defensive third in order to force a turnover in possession close to the opponents' goal, thereby increasing the opportunity of creating a goalscoring opportunity.
+Forced turnovers is a defensive metric awarded to the defending team.
+Forced turnovers captures the moments when the attacking team lose position of the ball due to pressure being applied from the defensive team.
+The higher the quality, intensity, and number of player pressures, the higher the chance of the team in possession will lose the ball.
+Teams and players will often be seen pressing or applying pressure in the opponents defensive third in order to force a turnover in possession close to the opponent's goal.
+Increasing the opportunity of creating a goal scoring opportunity.

-Calculation description: A player/team will be credited with a forced turnover if they exert pressure on the ball and their team then gains possession of the ball on the next touch through a misplaced/intercepted pass, a successful tackle or a lost dribble/ball carry.
-Multiple defensive players can be credited with the same forced turnover, although this will count as just one forced turnover at the team level.
+A player/team will be credited with a forced turnover when they exerted a pressure on the ball and that player's team gains possession of the ball on the next touch, through a misplaced/intercepted pass, a successful tackle, or a lost dribble/ball carry.
+Multiple defensive players can be credited with the same forced turnover, though this will count as just one forced turnover at the team level.